CloudLabsAI-Azure/CAF-Infra-Security/03-secure-infrastructure-with-azure-firewall-premium.md

     ![](images/upd-34.png)

-4. Return to the Virtual Hubs section, click on Hub-01, and you will see that the Azure Firewall status is marked as secured.
+4. Return to the Virtual Hubs section, click on Hub-01, and you will see that the Azure Firewall status is marked as **Secured**.

     ![](images1/upd-50.png)

 > **Congratulations** on completing the task!
 Now, it's time to validate it.
 Here are the steps:
 > - If you receive a success message, you can proceed to the next task.
 > - If not, carefully read the error message and retry the step, following the instructions in the lab guide.